Tellusant/docs/articles-posts/palmer-penguins.md

 > - *hybrid modeling (agent + econometric + ML)*
 > - *direct integration with forecasting systems*

-As a human, I will add that the real bottleneck is an organizations ability to absorb these kinds of groundbreaking approaches.
+As a human, I will add that the real bottleneck is an organization's ability to absorb these kinds of groundbreaking approaches.
 So while ChatGPT says 3-5 years, I say 5-10 years based on human limitations.
 I confronted ChatGPT with this and it modified its perspective:

 > *AI will be ready long before organizations are.*
 >